slarmoo/.github/profile/html/startUpHtml/startUpHtml.md

 ## ☑ Assignment

 1. Create the HTML deliverable of your startup application.
-Make sure all authors of the code are attributed in the application and that there is a link to your GitHub repository.
+Make sure your name is displayed in the application and that there is a link to your GitHub repository.
 1. Represent all of the content and structure that your final application will need.
 1. Include placeholders for all of the technology that your application will eventually represent.
 1. Make sure your main HTML file is named `index.html` so that it will load by default.